 Myroo Skincare is the UK’s first ‘free from’ skincare brand.
-Free from all 14 food allergens and made from 100% plant-based vegan ingredients, the company are sensitive to their customers and to the planet.
+Omitting all 14 food allergens and made from 100% plant-based vegan ingredients, the company are sensitive to customers and the planet.
 As their philosophy says itself ‘kindness is at the heart of everything we do’.
-Sarah sits down with founder Rachael Dunseath, who offers her business advice to aspiring young people, and of course, her expert skincare wisdom.
+Digital editor Sarah sits down with founder Rachael Dunseath, who offers her business advice to aspiring young people, and of course, her expert skincare wisdom.

 Referring to Rachael’s nickname ‘Roo’, Myroo’s products are all produced in Yorkshire.
 Using carefully selected ingredients and made in small batches, the brand can ensure their products are always fresh and high-quality.
 After experiencing increasing allergies throughout her life, Rachael saw a gap in the market for free-from products.
 With over ten years of experience in marketing for financial services, she was well-equipped with knowing what it takes to manage and build a brand.